matt-harrison/starwars/README.md

 # http-server .

 REFACTOR:
+* handle death and remove outside classes from loop?
-* migrate all mutable vars from classes to master object? (ex. hud.title)
+* migrate all public vars from classes to master object? (ex. hud.title)
-* move all functions from app to utils? (master as arg?)
+* migrate all functions from app to utils? (master as arg?)
 * reimplement kill() as a util?
-* share common logic across friendlies, enemies, and player as utils (for
+* share common logic across friendlies, enemies, and player as utils
+* separate Friendlies from NPCs?
+* all values based on HP? including negative values for friendlies? update score on hit?
+* merge looping arrays into one? https://codepen.io/rootbeercomics/pen/XWmEYeo?editors=0012example)
+* implement attachNode from classes
+* implement x & y positioning as util
+* implement reverse() as util
 * code formatting
   * adapt string concats to template literals
   * alphabetize args
   * distribute functions to relevant class or move to utils
+  * prefix level names for sortability
 * performance improvements
   * audit each function
-* separate Friendlies from NPCs?
-* all values based on HP? including negative values for friendlies?
-* merge looping arrays into one? https://codepen.io/rootbeercomics/pen/XWmEYeo?editors=0012example)

 FEATURES:
 * password menu!